smc8050/MSFS2020_Homecockpit/CAD/README.md

 # CAD Directory

-This directory contains all information about the CAD files for the cockpit panel
+This directory will contain all information about the CAD files for the cockpit panel in the future...